bundled-es-modules/babel-preset-env-standalone/README.md

 # babel-preset-env-standalone

-This is a mirror of [babel-preset-env-standalone](https://www.npmjs.com/package/babel-preset-env-standalone) for bower, bundled and exposed as ES module.
+This is a mirror of [babel-preset-env-standalone](https://www.npmjs.com/package/babel-preset-env-standalone), bundled and exposed as ES module.

 ## Install

 ```
+# babel-standalone is a prerequisite
+npm install @bundled-es-modules/babel-standalone
+npm install @bundled-es-modules/babel-preset-env-standalone

-bower install bundled-es-modules/babel-standalone # Babel is a prerequisite
+# babel-standalone is a prerequisite
+bower install bundled-es-modules/babel-standalone
 bower install bundled-es-modules/babel-preset-env-standalone
 ```